tshauck/Gloo/README.rst

 A quick workflow example::

-    import projectmanager as pm

-    pm.create_project("MyProject")
+    from gloo import interactive

+    interactive.create_project("MyProject")

     #now if we have some some scripts to use and some data in the data folder we
     #can load the project

-    pm.load_project()
+    interactive.load_project()

 Introduction
 ============

-ProjectManager's goal is to facilitate quickly loading data into the IPython environment, help to automate data munging that would need to be done at the start of a session, load helper functions in, and give you a nice directory.
+Gloo's goal is to tie together a lot of the data analysis actions that happen regularly and make that processes easy.
+Automatically loading data into the ipython environment, running scripts, making utitlity functions available.
+These are things that have to be done often, but aren't the fun part.

 What Happens When You Call create_project("MyProject")
 ---------------------------------------------------------

-``create_project(project_name = "MyProject", config = {})``
+``create_project(project_name = "MyProject", **kwds)``

 ``project_name``: This is a string that is the name of your project.

-``config``: This is a dict that takes configuration options.

 Current Config Options:
   ``full_structure`` A boolean that if true creates a full folder structure.
 If